Learning Center November 13, 2020

 Where did I put that sponge?

 Leaving a surgical sponge behind while conducting surgery is never a good thing, and more common than you might think – 1 in every 5,500 surgeries involves a retained sponge.
 Gauss’ Triton software uses an iPhone camera and AI to track and count every surgical sponge used, even when different types, sizes and standard of sponge are present.
 Gauss is even developing a machine learning solution to monitor the amount of blood loss during surgery.
 For that images of used sponges and canisters are captured, and an estimate of blood loss is calculated in real time.
-The company claims that trials led to markedly less additional blood product being needed during caesarean sections, and a reduced recovery time in hospital.
+The company claims that trials led to markedly less additional blood product being needed during cesarean sections, and a reduced recovery time in hospital.

 Multispectral imaging plays its part